-The amphitheater: was a temple for public ceremonies, with a semicircular area of 55 meters long, with 19 incomplete niches along the wall.
+It was a temple for public ceremonies, with a semicircular area of 55 meters long, with 19 incomplete niches along the wall.
 We can see a large stone block of 6 meters high on a rectangular pedestal, which would have been a sculpture and a rocky proyection that has a passage leading to rooms, a complex of terraces, an underground room and a system of drainage canals.

-The carved stone: from here there is a staircase carved in the rock and leading to the summit, with carved figures that would be a condor, and from here comes a small canal in zigzag.
+From here there is a staircase carved in the rock and leading to the summit, with carved figures that would be a condor, and from here comes a small canal in zigzag.

-Intihuatana and Astronomical Observatory: you can see in a polished rock with two cylinders of short height.
+You can see in a polished rock with two cylinders of short height.
 It is not known until now how it works, but presumably it would have been to measure the time, solstices, equinoxes, seasons and worship their gods.

-Cusilluchayoc: It is located 500 meters east of Quenco Large and includes a stone carved two meters high with form of a frog and snake reliefs and monkeys.
-Its name is a Quechua word that means “temple or place that has monkeys”.
+It is located 500 meters east of Quenco Large and includes a stone carved two meters high with form of a frog and snake reliefs and monkeys.
+Its name is a Quechua word that means «temple or place that has monkeys».

-The underground chamber: It was a place of worship and hidden secrets and rituals.
+It was a place of worship and hidden secrets and rituals.
 It has walls, ceilings, floors, tables, niches, rooms and platforms and channels for the evacuation of rainwater.

-The zigzagging trough: located in the Intihuatana and it thinks that the liquid was the blood of humans or animals slaughtered to worship to the gods.
+It´s located in the Intihuatana and it thinks that the liquid was the blood of humans or animals slaughtered to worship to the gods.

-The mortuary: a subterranean chamber could have been used to embalm dried apricots and likely, the human and animal sacrifices were ocurred there.
+A subterranean chamber could have been used to embalm dried apricots and likely, the human and animal sacrifices were ocurred there.

 Located 350 kilometers to the west.
 It is very destroyed unlike of large Kenko, with high walls and carved same.